RafaelOlivra/infnet-projeto-de-bloco-mytripplanner/docs/business docs/Project Charter.md

 ## Communication

 * **How Will We Keep in Touch**:
-  * Análize semanal do progresso geral da aplicação.
+  * Análise semanal do progresso geral da aplicação.
   * Atualizações em um repositório do GitHub contendo todo o histórico da aplicação.

 * **Contact Persons**: